-This article will cover the different eras of analytics, how the new era of data communication has come to be based on user feedback, and why Legacy customers should consider leveraging their existing data investments by adding the best of breed layer on top of their existing assets, rather than switching to a new but similar system whose product may not follow its marketed promise.
+This article will cover the different eras of analytics, how the new era of data communication has come to be based on user feedback, and why Legacy customers should consider adding a best of breed layer on top of their existing investments rather than switch to a new but similar system whose product may not follow its marketed promise.

 THE ERAS OF INFORMATION